 John and Lauren blend the best practices of the “Corporate Fortune 500” with a “Hippie” culture and vibe.
 They bring decades of business experience in consulting, marketing, public relations and CEO-level consumer packaged goods.

 John and Lauren married their passion for excellent business with mental health — and are obsessed with making Inspire the best place to work with a casual, loving, humble and down-to-earth approach.

-Lauren and John met during undergrad at University of Illinois Urbana-Champaign.
-After the day they met, that was pretty much it.
-They were married (surprisingly young) right after college graduation.
-They moved to the heart of downtown Chicago and immediately started their professional careers.
-While they always dreamed of working together, they spend nearly 20 years developing different skill sets before coming together to run Inspire Counseling Center.
+Lauren and John met at University of Illinois Urbana-Champaign.
+From the moment they met, they were college sweethearts.
+They got married right after college and moved to the Gold Coast in Chicago to start their corporate careers.
+While they always dreamed of working together, they spend nearly 20 years developing different business skill sets before coming together to run Inspire Counseling Center.